osg-htc/docs/docs/data/stashcache/install-cache.md

 decreasing access latency.

 !!! note
-    The _cache_ service must be registered with the OSG if it is to be used by clients.
-You may start registration procedure prior to finishing the installation by [using this link](#registering-the-cache) along with the basic information like:
+    The cache service _must_ be registered with the OSG before installation.
+    [Use this link](#registering-the-cache) along with the basic information like:

     * Resource name and hostname.
     * Administrative and security contact.